This post is also available in

 Can you see the Northern Lights in Ireland?

 Yes, you can see the Northern Lights in Ireland, at least when the conditions are right.
 This means that the solar activity and weather forecast must both be in your favor, neither of which you can guarantee or predict very far in advance.
-So to be clear: you should not book a trip to Ireland with the expectation to definitely be able witness the aurora there.
+So to be clear: you should not travel to Ireland with the expectation of definitely being able to witness the aurora there.

 While Ireland does not get as much aurora action as the Nordic countries (Iceland, Norway, Sweden and Finland) for example, Ireland’s Northern Lights experience on the periphery of the auroral reach is a uniquely beautiful encounter in itself.
 Usually the Northern Lights in Ireland are seen on or just about the horizon to the north (rather than overhead as in the countries further north) with colors sometimes being reflected in the Atlantic Ocean.